 Like other succulents, the Huernia zebrina lifesaver plant has specific watering requirements that are different from those of regular houseplants.
 Succulents, including the lifesaver plant, are adapted to survive in arid conditions and store water in their leaves, stems, or roots.

-When it comes to watering the lifesaver plant, it's important to follow a "soak and dry" method.
+It's important to follow a "soak and dry" method.
 This means that you should thoroughly water the plant until the water drains out from the bottom of the pot, and then allow the soil to dry out completely before watering again.
 It's important not to keep the soil wet all the time because this can cause root rot and other problems.

 Remember, it's always better to underwater than to overwater the lifesaver plant.
 If in doubt, it's best to err on the side of caution and let the soil dry out before watering again.
 Observing your lifesaver and checking the moisture level of the soil using your finger can also help you determine when it's time to water.